cloudflightio/archunit-cleancode-verifier/README.md

 Click on the link there and get to a detailled description of the violation including code samples.
 We believe it's important for developers to understand the background of such issues and that usually can't be placed into a single short String.

+# Requirements

+This library requires at least JDK 17 and it is built on top of Spring Boot 3 and Jakarta EE 9